 I’ve been complicit in generating the data needed for this kind of review too many times in my career, and it has always been a wasteful exercise, often poorly conceived and poorly executed, especially for the employees.
 But the root of this kind of efficiency failure is not in the measurement but in the way some businesses assess people; too late, often with no data (or none readily to hand), often against old goals and without enough time to do the staff justice.

 It’s no fun to sit opposite your manager and have them tell you while looking at their watch, what you have and haven’t achieved based on scant consideration.
 The annual (or more regular) performance review should be the most engaged and personally important meeting of your year as an employee.

-Having fostered and observed more progressive management approaches in recent years, it is clear to me that there is another way to provide these important metrics, whilst still attending to your responsibilities as a manager and the needs of you and your staff.
-As with many emerging management ideas, it is making the assessment of staff performance a continuous process, part of your business’ management practice.
+I have fostered and observed more progressive management approaches in recent years.
+It is clear to me that there is another way to gather and assess these performance metrics, while still attending to your responsibilities as a manager and the needs of your staff.
+As with many emerging management ideas, it is about assessing staff performance as a continuous process, part of your business’ overall management practice.

-1:1s are a key aspect of any real managers toolkit, in terms of gathering an understanding about the day to day activities of staff and getting the inside track on your people.
+A 1:1 meeting is the critical aspect of any real manager’s toolkit; crucially it is about gathering an understanding of the day to day activities of staff and getting the inside track on them.
 If executed well, they are reinforcing, collaborative sessions, where a manager and direct report can openly engage in dialogue about their respective roles, the obstacles they meet and often their lives.
-We spend a lot of time with the people we work with, understanding and getting along is a necessity.
+We spend much time with the people we work with, understanding and getting along is a necessity.
 These meetings are a fertile situation in which to assess staff.

 Not every business has the processes, policies or management acumen (let alone the opportunity) to navigate the multithreaded challenges of managing individuals on a large scale.
 But on a spectrum of attributes, it is quite clear how the “bell curve” advocates want to assess people.